Preseli Mountains: Name variations

 A peak is spelt Percelye on a 1578 parish map, and more recent maps show the range as Presely or Mynydd Prescelly.
 The etymology is unknown, but is likely to involve Welsh prys, meaning "wood, bush, copse".
 A number of other peaks are shown on the 1578 map, but the only other named peak is Wrennyvaur (now Frenni Fawr).
 An 1819 Ordnance Survey Map refers to the range as Precelly Mountain (singular).
 An 1833 publication stated: the ancient Welsh name...is Preswylva, signifying "a place of residence", but does not cite any evidence.
+21st century maps show the range as Mynydd Preseli.

 Geology

 The hills are formed largely from the Ordovician age marine mudstones and siltstones of the Penmaen Dewi Shales and Aber Mawr Shale formations which have been intruded by microgabbro (otherwise known as dolerite or diabase) of Ordovician age.
-The former slate quarries at Rosebush on the southern edge of the hills worked the Aber Mawr Formation rocks whilst it is the dolerite tors of Carnmenyn which have been postulated, amongst other localities, as the source of the Stonehenge ‘bluestones’.
+The former slate quarries at Rosebush on the southern edge of the hills worked the Aber Mawr Formation rocks whilst it is the dolerite tors of Carn Menyn which have been postulated, amongst other localities, as the source of the Stonehenge ‘bluestones’.

 In contrast Foel Drygarn towards the eastern end of the range is formed from tuffs and lavas of the Fishguard Volcanic Group.
 Further east is Frenni Fawr which is formed from mudstones and sandstones of the Nantmel Mudstone Formation of late Ordovician Ashgill age.
 The sedimentary rocks dip generally northwards and are cut by numerous geological faults.
 Cwm Gwaun is a major glacial meltwater channel which divides the northern tops such as Mynydd Carningli from the main mass of the hills.

 Geography

-The hills, much of which are unenclosed moorland or low-grade grazing with areas of bog, are surrounded by farmland and active or deserted farms.
+The Preselis, much of which are unenclosed moorland or low-grade grazing with areas of bog, are surrounded by farmland and active or deserted farms.
 Field boundaries tend to be earth banks topped with fencing and stock-resistant plants such as gorse.
-Rosebush Reservoir, one of only two reservoirs in Pembrokeshire, supplies water to southern Pembrokeshire and is a brown trout fishery located on the southern slopes of the range near the village of Rosebush.
-To the south is Llys y Fran reservoir.
-There are no natural lakes in the hills, but a number of rivers, including the Gwaun, Nevern, Syfynwy and Tâf have their sources in the range.
+Rosebush Reservoir, one of only two reservoirs in Pembrokeshire, supplies water to southern Pembrokeshire and is a brown trout fishery on the southern slopes of the range near the village of Rosebush.
+Further to the south is Llys y Fran reservoir and leisure park.
+Both reservoirs are sourced by the River Syfynwy.
+There are no natural lakes in the Preselis, but a number of other rivers, including the Gwaun, Nevern and Tâf have their sources in the range.